igaszczesniak/igasz.github.io/_pages/cv.md

 ### Mentoring

 * Space4Women Mentorship Program, **United Nations Office for Outer Space Affairs**, *2023*.
-  * Selected as a mentee for the 2023 Space4Women Mentorship Program, an initiative of UNOOSA that aims to promote access to space, STEM education, and networking opportunities for women/gender minorities worldwide.
+  * Selected as a mentee for the 2023 Space4Women Mentorship Program, an initiative of UNOOSA to promote access to space, STEM education, and networking opportunities for women/gender minorities worldwide.